KateJohnson/academic-kickstart/content/publication/Symptoms/index.md

 #publication_short = "In *ICMEW*"

 # Abstract and optional shortened version.
-abstract = "Respiratory symptoms are a key component of the natural history of chronic obstructive pulmonary disease, but they have been less well studied than other disease dimensions.
-We documented wide variation in the presence of symptoms between individuals that was not well explained by other markers of disease such as lung function."
+abstract = "Respiratory symptoms are a key component of the natural history of chronic obstructive pulmonary disease, but have been less well studied than other disease dimensions.
+We documented wide variation in the presence of symptoms between individuals.
+This variation was not well explained by most commonly measured markers of disease, including lung function.
+Quantifying variation in symptoms at the individual level is critical to enabling precise risk factor and disease management."

 # Is this a featured publication? (true/false)
 featured = true